The NEW Taste of CollectionSee full Range

 Meals: B

-In the morning return to Quiroga by vehicle to continue on foot through rural scenes following a route that ascends to take in panoramic views.
+Continue on foot through rural scenes following a route with panoramic views.
+The stage is marked by intermediate ascents and descents, you will walk between windmills, forests and cliffs towards the Lemos valley.
 On arrival in A Pobra do Brollon, transfer to a rural hotel a short distance from the town.
-Distance 21km/13mi, +450m/1476ft
+Walking: 21km/13mi, +450m/1476ft

 Meals: B

 Transfer to continue walking from A Proba do Brollón along a mainly descending route to the city of Monforte de Lemos, gateway to the Ribeira Sacra (sacred riverside), an important wine growing region.
-However Monforte has a number of sights including a castle, compact historic quarter and plenty of reminders of ancient times.
+Monforte has a number of sights including a castle, compact historic quarter and plenty of reminders of ancient times.
 There is the option to upgrade your accommodation to stay in the Parador, a highly recommended experience.
-Optional excursion: You have the option to add a day to the trip and take a tour of the Ribeira Sacra including wine tasting lunch, cellar visit, catamaran journey on the river and vineyard experience.
-This is a full day excursion.
-Must be requested at time of booking and excursion supplement plus extra night Monforte apply.
+An optional full day excursion is available: day trip, return transfers and extra night Monforte required - extra costs apply.
+Stay an extra night and take a tour of the Ribeira Sacra including cellar visit and wine tasting, lunch and catamaran journey on the river Sil.
+These options must be requested at the time of booking.

 Meals: B